 - “And who among you is able to add one hour to his life by being anxious?

 - “And about clothes; why are you anxious?
 Study to fully understand13“Study to fully understand” is one word in Greek.
 It means to understand something by studying it thoroughly.
 This word is related to the Greek word for “disciple”, but has the added force of an intensifying prefix. the lilies of the field; how do they grow?
 They don’t exhaust themselves with work nor do they spin.14Spinning is an ancient process of turning animal fibers (hair) into thread, which was then woven into fabric, which was made into clothes.
 Spinning was a very labor intensive process before modern machinery.

 - “But I tell you: not even Solomon in all his glory clothed himself like one of these.

 - “And, if God clothes the grass of the field like this – which exists today and tomorrow is thrown into a furnace – won’t He much more clothe you, O you of little faith?

 - “Therefore don’t be anxious, saying: what will we eat?
 Or, what will we drink?
 Or, how will we clothe ourselves?

 - “But seek first the kingdom [of God] and His righteousness, and all these will be added to you.

-- “Therefore, don’t be anxious about tomorrow, because tomorrow will be anxious itself.
+- “Therefore, don’t worry about tomorrow because tomorrow will worry about itself.
 Each day has enough trouble on its own.